KaioGomesx/simpleRestAPI/README.md

-# A simples rest API on Ruby on Rails
+# A simple rest API on Ruby on Rails